Aditya1770/wallfetch/README.md

 A simple command-line tool for searching and downloading wallpapers from [Wallhaven](https://wallhaven.cc/).

-`wallfetch` lets you search for wallpapers directly from your terminal and download the results to a local directory.
+`wallfetch` lets you search and download wallpapers directly from the terminal without having to open Wallhaven in a browser.

 ## Demo